Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 - `TableClient` - Client that provides functions to interact at an entity level such as create, list and delete entities within a table.

+- `Table` - Tables store data as collections of entities.

+- `Entity` - Entities are similar to rows.
+An entity has a primary key and a set of properties.
+A property is a name, typed-value pair, similar to a column.

 Common uses of the Table service include:

 - Storing TBs of structured data capable of serving web scale applications